cawka/cs118-spring2016/project-1.md

 ### Web client

 After finishing the Web server, you can start building your Web client.
-The eventual output is also a binary `web-client`, which accepts URL as a single argument.
+The eventual output is also a binary `web-client`, which accepts multiple URLs as arguments.

     $ ./web-client [URL] ...